written by Raulla S. Mitchell

 - Our first cup of tea, coffee or hot lemon water in the morning.
 Make it your best one of the day.
 A few minutes to peacefully collect our thoughts and reflect on a plan for the day.
 Sit down, relax, sip slowly.
 Smell and taste the flavor and its warmth.
 I love my English Breakfast or Ceylon tea with cream (yes, I said cream not milk, and truth be told, even International Delight flavors absolutely delight me) every morning.
 From time to time, I’ll switch it up with hot lemon water, but I must say, I miss my tea, and will likely grab a cuppa later in the day, so why not start out the day the way I love too?
 Happy hearts make healthy hearts.

 - Food is meant to nourish body and soul.
 Take your time to enjoy your food with all your senses, breathe between bites for optimal digestion, pleasure and even weight maintenance.
 A perfectly nutritious and balanced meal is important, as is a simple meal shared with family and friends around a table where conversation flows and memories are made.
-I’m a fan of wine at dinner, just one glass helps to bring out the flavors of my food, and inspires me to linger, aiding optimal digestion and happiness.
+I’m a fan of wine at dinner, just one glass helps to bring out the flavors of food, and inspires me to linger, aiding optimal digestion and happiness.

 - A warm bath in a candlelit room.
 Hot herbal tea, sparkling water, or a glass of wine.
 I’m okay, well, more than okay (yes please) with hot chocolate too, the real dark chocolate-y kind.
 Wash away the cares of the day.
 Allow your thoughts to flow freely and uninterrupted.
 Connect with your heart and spirit.
 I find that any questions or issues earlier in the day unveil their answers creatively while I’m relaxing and soaking in the tub.
 No need to ask the questions or focus on them.
 The answers flow in with ease and simplicity.
 Like magic!
 Would the world be a happier more peaceful place if world leaders took long baths?
 Maybe.
 I think so.
 I used to think that if everyone from every nation could come together for an absolutely fab meal and chat over two or three hours, we’d have a chance at world peace.
 Now, I wonder if we all met in a huge spa or tub, maybe we’d have an even better chance.
 Vulnerability resonates and brings unexpected personalities together, and where is one more vulnerable than in a huge soaking tub?
 See….Get on the food and bathing train, two of my favorite things!
-If they lead to world peace, I’d love them even more!
+If they lead to world peace, who wouldn’t love them even more!

 - 20-30 minutes to relax in a bath, gently cleanse and exfoliate dead surface skin cells with a natural sugar scrub in an elegant fragrance to delight mood and senses.

 - Moist from the bath, freshly exfoliated to reveal fresh new skin, lock in moisture and prevent dryness with luscious moisturizers – lotions, cremes, and/or body butters treat skin with deep hydration, keeping our skin its healthiest, most supple, smooth and radiantly young.
 Soft, healthy, and lightly fragranced skin is a luxury and pleasure we can all experience everyday.
 Feeling fab in our skin can make us feel fab in ourselves.
-Se sentir bien dans sa peau, why not?
+Se sentir bien dans sa peau, why not? *For those of you who prefer fragrance-free products, we offer our soaps, lotions and body butters in Fragrance-Free Cherie! just for you.

 - Sweep a solid perfume cube in a favorite fragrance over neck, decollete, and pulse points to calm, refresh, and make us feel fabulously alluring as we go through our day and prepare for sleep at night, luxuriously fragrant.